Categories

 Book Radar

-Today I have some exciting adaptation news, cover reveals, SO many awards, and book talk.
-Plus a picture of my little orange monsters, some trivia, and more!
-Whatever you are doing or watching or reading this week, I hope you good bob and we same place again very now. – xoxo, Liberty, Your Friendly Neighborhood Velocireader™
+Moving on to today’s newsletter: I have exciting adaptation news and book talk, plus I’ve included a picture of one of my ridiculous orange monsters, some trivia, and more!
+Whatever you are doing or watching or reading this week, I hope you good bob and we same place again very now.
+I’ll see you again on Monday. – xoxo, Liberty, Your Friendly Neighborhood Velocireader™

 Trivia question time!
-Who wrote the Swallows and Amazons series?
+In The 7½ Deaths of Evelyn Hardcastle, what costume is worn by the enigmatic figure that offers Aiden advice and guidance?
 (Scroll to the bottom for the answer.)

 Deals, Reals, and Squeals!